 Junior Membership to the National Rifle Association.

 A Junior Membership to the NRA will get kids started off on

 the right foot.
-Kids under age 15 will get a subscription to Insights
+Kids under age 15 will get access to Insights Magazine

 getting today's children involved in this issue, tomorrow's freedoms will be in